Supplier Evaluation and Guidance for Improvement

 The sustainable procurement SAQ includes a category for confirming conflict mineral-related activities.

-We also make it mandatory for purchasing staff members working in the company other than in the Purchasing Division to take an e-learning course on procurement rules, and conduct regular group training every year.
+We have also made it mandatory for purchasing staff members working outside the Purchasing Division to take an e-learning course on procurement rules, and conduct regular group training every year.
+In fiscal 2020, we revised the content of the e-learning course on procurement rules.